 Quality control.
 Workers on some construction crews may come and go, viewing their roles as a day laborer.
 Some of them, as in other professions, struggle with drug and alcohol abuse.
 But employees at a modular home plant usually view their positions as permanent jobs.
 While they may also struggle with substance abuse and absenteeism, a modular manufacturer typically has several layers of quality control that have a better chance of catching mistakes.

 Cost.
 It is widely believed that there are cost savings in building a modular home.
-This can be true, but like everything else the cost can vary widely.
+This can be true, but like everything else, the cost can vary widely.
 All things being equal, there may be cost savings associated with modular construction.
 One advantage is derived from the fact that the cost of a modular home can be estimated more accurately than a site-built home in some cases.
-Even a modular home, however, has a significant on-site component, so the total cost may not be less expensive than that of stick building.
+Even a modular home, however, has a significant on-site component, so the total cost may not be less expensive than that of a stick building.

 To my knowledge, the only disadvantage of a modular home is that there may be limitations in layout and design.
 While modular builders can use a wide variety of plans, there are just some designs they cannot accomplish, and an on-site builder is required.
 Even the most customized modular company in the area has a stick-built division for those times when modular just won’t work.
-It may seem by my comments that I would recommend only a modular home.
+It may seem from my comments that I would recommend only a modular home.
 That is not the case.
-There may be great craftsmanship or serious problems with either construction mode, but there are typically fewer risks with a factory-built home than an average site-built home.
+There may be great craftsmanship or serious problems with either construction mode, but there are typically fewer risks with a factory-built home than with an average site-built home.

 There are four major modular home factories and several more distributors within an hour of the lake.
 I had six modular homes constructed for resale between 1992 and 1995.
-My family is considering building a new home in the near future and we are already planning to interview both stick-builders and modular builders.
+My family is considering building a new home shortly and we are already planning to interview both stick-builders and modular builders.
 I have talked to a few of each already and can see it may be a hard decision.
 When it is time for you to choose, please check references, and be sure to get advice from trustworthy local sources.